ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 This node reads at most this many containers from an incoming `Ancestors` message.
 Defaults to `2000`.

+#### `--bootstrap-max-time-get-ancestors` (duration)

+Max Time to spend fetching a container and its ancestors when responding to a GetAncestors message.
+Defaults to `50ms`.

 ## State Syncing

 #### `--state-sync-ids` (string)